the-road-to-learn-react/the-road-to-learn-react/manuscript/finalwords.md

 # Final Words

 That was the last chapter of the book.
 I hope you liked it so far.
 Share it with your friends, it would mean a lot to me.
-You can already pre-order the next book: [The Road to learn Redux](https://gumroad.com/products/uwiyI).
+I am writing already the next book about state management in React.
+It focuses mainly on Redux and all the best practices around it.
+But it will also teach local state management, alternatives like MobX and outlines technologies like Relay/GraphQL.
+[You can already pre-order it](https://gumroad.com/products/uwiyI) and support me.

 **But where can you go from here?** You can either extend the application on your own or dive into your own React project.
 Before you dive into another book or tutorial, you should create your own hands-on React project.
 Do it for one week, release it somewhere and reach out to me on [Twitter](https://twitter.com/rwieruch).
 I am curious what you will build after you have read the book.
 You can also find me on [GitHub](https://github.com/rwieruch) to share your repository.